jundalisay/sp/content/en/research/indian/gospel/chapter-16c.md

 contemplation and meditation have been practised there and the name of God has been chanted there so often."
 It was evening.
 Incense was burning in the Master's room.
 He was sitting on the small couch, absorbed in meditation.
-M. was sitting on the floor with Rākhāl, Lātu, and Ramlal.
+M. was sitting on the floor with Rakhal, Lātu, and Ramlal.
 Singing of devotional songs
 The Master said to M., "The sum and substance of the whole thing is to cultivate